 - low fat dairy products

 A 2017 review indicates that supplementing with B vitamins has the potential to promote nerve repair.
 This may be because B vitamins can speed up nerve tissue regeneration and improve nerve function.
 B vitamins may also be useful in relieving pain and inflammation.

 Alpha-lipoic acid is an antioxidant that may be useful in treating neuropathy caused by diabetes or cancer treatment.
-It’s said to lower blood sugar levels, improve nerve function, and relieve uncomfortable symptoms in the legs and arms such as:
+A

 It can be taken in supplement form or administered intravenously.
-You may take 600 to 1,200 mg per day in capsule form.
+You may take 600 to 1,200 milligrams per day in capsule form.

-Foods that have trace amounts of alpha-lipoid acid include:
+Foods that have trace amounts of alpha-lipoic acid include:

 - red meat

 - brewer’s yeast